willthames/octopress/source/_posts/2014-07-21-completing-the-kokoda-challenge.markdown

 {% fancybox cp5 /images/kokoda_will_at_60k.jpg "Looking fresh after 60km (Danica)" %}

 From this checkpoint it was a couple of kms across fields and muddy bog and then it was down, down and down.
-We passed some very tired looking teams at this point &mdash; two of a group of teenage girls seemed to have given up at this point.
+We passed some very tired looking teams &mdash; two of a group of teenage girls seemed to have given up at this point.
 They were actually very near the top, relative to the rest of the climb, but I didn't realise just how much down we had still to go.
 From a profile point of view, it was obvious &mdash; we had to lose 500m of altitude